Shared Ambition – Dynamic Audience Strategies

 for Marketing, Fundraising & Audience Development

-This programme helps you think, as a team, how to work with your assets and the current context, to decide who your target audience are in 2021 and beyond.
-We’ll look at how you are going to reach, engage and build relationships with them.
+This programme helps you, as a team, work out a plan for the tricky here-and-now and beyond.
+We’ll look at how you are going to reach, engage and build relationships with audiences and endure as a business.

-24 organisations can take part – we are looking for organisations keen to re-think how they engage audiences and review their marketing and fundraising strategies.
+24 organisations can take part – we are looking for organisations keen to re-think audiences, marketing and fundraising strategies.

 Here’s what some previous participants (Jane Macpherson – Sadler’s Wells; and Lorna Clayton-Rawle – The Tetley) have to say: